The Second-Order Coding Rate of the MIMO Rayleigh Block-Fading Channel: Proofs of the main random matrix results

-In order to derive these results, we fundamentally rely on the fact that the random matrices $W^n$ and $H^n$ are Gaussian by assumption.
-This allows us to use the powerful Gaussian tools developed by Pastur, see, e.g., \cite{PAS05, pastur2011eigenvalue}, which are made of two ingredients: an integration by parts formula (Lemma~\ref{lem:IBP} and Remark~\ref{rem:IBP} in Appendix~\ref{app:Gaussian_relResults}) which provides an alternative expression to compute the expectation of functionals of Gaussian variables and the Poincar\'{e}-Nash inequality (Lemma~\ref{lem:PNI} and Remark~\ref{rem:PNI} in Appendix~\ref{app:Gaussian_relResults}) which is used to bound the variance of such functionals.
-The derivation of the CLTs is based on the characteristic function approach as explained in great detail in \cite{hachem2008new,pastur2011eigenvalue}.
+In the proof of Theorem~\ref{thm:CLT}, we fundamentally rely on the fact that the random matrices $W^n$ and $H^n$ are Gaussian by assumption.
+This allows us to use the powerful integration-by-parts and Poincar\'e--Nash inequalities (Lemma~\ref{lem:IBP} and Lemma~\ref{lem:PNI} in Appendix~\ref{app:Gaussian_relResults}) to compute the expectation and bound the variance of functionals of Gaussian variables.
+The derivation of Theorem~\ref{thm:CLT} is specifically based on the characteristic function approach as explained in great detail in \cite{hachem2008new,pastur2011eigenvalue}.

-We need to mention at this point that a proof of Theorem~\ref{thm:CLT2} was sketched in \cite[Theorem~2~$(ii)$]{HOY12d} following a different approach.
-However, more precise estimators can be deduced with the Gaussian method described above.
-This method allows us to show in particular that the characteristic function of $\frac{\sqrt{nK}}{\theta_+}\LB I_{N,K}^{X^n}-C\RB$ converges at a rate $\Oc\LB n^{-1}\RB$, in contrast to $o(1)$ in \cite{HOY12d}.
-This suggests a convergence speed of order $\Oc\LB n^{-1}\RB$ of the associated distribution function, although we do not prove this result.